 Common Cause Communities

-Common Cause Communities (C3) are housing options for students who wish to build community and live with each other while exploring a theme or common interest/passion.
+Common Cause Communities (C3) are housing options for students who wish to build community and live with others while exploring a theme or common interest/passion.
 Residents in C3 areas apply to be part of these unique communities and are offered special programs and opportunities to teach others about their interests, strengths, and passions.
 Similarly to our Leader-Scholar Communities, C3s allow residents to get to know one another on a deeper level through student-driven programmatic opportunities.

 C3s are a great opportunity for students to gain great leadership skills, share their knowledge with others, and live with people who hold similar values.
 C3s are different from other residence halls because they allow students to further explore topics and causes important to them.
 These communities receive on-going support and programming opportunities from the Area Coordinator of East Quad and a CA of the respective area.